CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 To upload encrypted data to SD Connect programmatically, you need to use your CSC credentials (CSC username and password).

 SD Connect is a user interterface for CSC Allas object storage.
-In practice this means that any data which you can access in Allas, can also be imported to SD Desktop with SD-Connect Dowloader.
+In practice this means that any data which you can access in Allas, can also be imported to SD Desktop with SD-Connect Downloader.

 Thus you can use any of the Allas compatible clients to upload your data to SD-Connect programatically.
 However, as SD Connect is based on Swift protocol, it is recommended that you use upload tools that are based on swift protocol.